 Malta in some detail; the siege takes place in the area around Valletta (Wikimedia Commons)

 This map, in conjunction with the one above, should give you some sense of where these forts were on the island (Wikimedia Commons)

 The Ottomans besieged the two remaining fortresses, Saint Michael and Saint Angelo, but made very little progress throughout July and into August.
 By that point the besieging army was beginning to panic.
 They’d sustained heavy losses, both in combat and due to disease (often the real killer during extended sieges), against a numerically inferior force, and they had almost nothing to show for it.
 At some point the defense of Saint Michael appeared hopeless and the Hospitaller Council of Elders voted to evacuate and try to hold on to Saint Angelo until relief arrived, but de Vallette, guessing that the Ottomans were faltering, countermanded the council's decision and ordered Saint Michael to hold out as long as it could.

 Historians disagree about the impact of the Ottoman failure at Malta.
 The narrative for a long time was that the Maltese victory had saved Christendom from an Ottoman onslaught in the western Mediterranean.
-But based on how poorly the Ottomans performed during the siege, and then at the Battle of Lepanto six years later, in hindsight it seems that the Ottomans were hitting an imperial plateau, and it's unclear whether they would have even been able to hold on to Malta if they'd managed to take it.
+But based on how poorly the Ottomans performed during the siege, and then at the Battle of Lepanto six years later, in hindsight it seems that the Ottomans were hitting an imperial plateau, and it's unclear whether they would have been able to hold on to Malta if they had managed to take it.
 For the Christians, Malta was a heroic victory but not a decisive one.
-The Ottomans may have been approaching the end of their peak, but they were still demonstrably a great power and would remain so for at least another century.
-Still, the Hospitallers' brave defense of Malta against such great odds became a rallying point for Christendom, and in that sense its impact may not be easily measured.
+The Ottomans may have been approaching the end of their peak, but they were still a great power and would remain so for at least another century.
+Still, the Hospitallers’ brave defense of Malta against such great odds became a rallying point for Christendom, and in that sense its impact may not be easily measured.